 Main highlights of the Tokugawa Period

 During the 1630s, the main group of foreigners in Japan were Spanish, Portuguese, English, Dutch and Chinese.
-Fear that the Daimyo would gain more power in international relations, the Shogun, who wanted to take this position of international trade, ordered all but a few Chinese and Dutch out of Japan.
-These were known as seclusion edicts.
-The few Dutch and Chinese who remained were only allowed stay in Nagasaki, the new town linked to Europe until the mid-1800s.
+Fearing that the Daimyo would gain more power in international relations, the Shogun, created the seclusion edicts, ordering all but a few Chinese and Dutch out of Japan.
+The remaining foreign traders were only allowed stay on the man-made island of Dejima just off Nagasaki.
+Foreigners were strictly banned from entering the country, partially due to fear of